obsproject/rfcs/README.md

 for when a postponed RFC is reopened.
 We recommend asking us directly about any postponed RFCs in our [official Discord Server].

-Usually an RFC pull request marked as "postponed" has already passed an informal first round of evaluation, namely the round of "do we think we would ever possibly consider making this change, as outlined in the RFC pull request, or some semi-obvious variation of it."
+Usually, an RFC pull request marked as "postponed" has already passed an informal first round of evaluation, namely the round of "do we think we would ever possibly consider making this change, as outlined in the RFC pull request, or some semi-obvious variation of it."
 (When the answer to the latter question